 2. Move Beyond Insurance

-If you attend networking events, by all means talk about your business.
+If you attend networking events, by all means, talk about your business.
 However, you can reach out to a lot more people if you can move beyond the topic of insurance to discuss all kinds of relevant issues.
-For example, if you have needs for employee training on computer programs, you could find a lot of common ground with many other managers.
+For example, if you have the need for employee training on computer programs, you could find a lot of common ground with many other managers.
 Make finding that common ground a priority for you this year.

 3. Follow Up On Social Media